 The Pen in Hand’s Guide to the Movies: Ringing in the New Year

-Photo by Artem Kniaz on Unsplash (Originally posted in December, 2020) By Geoff Carter We’re almost there.
-We only have one more day of 2023 to endure.
+Photo by JESHOOTS.COM on Unsplash By Geoff Carter We’re almost there.
+We only have one more day of 2024 to endure.
 It’s been a year of firsts.
 Some we would like to celebrate, others not so much.
-But New Year’s Eve is a time to look forward to fresh starts and renewed …
+But New Year’s Eve is a time to look forward to fresh starts and renewed aspirations.
+It’s a time of hope …

 Read

-The Pen in Hand Guide to the Movies: Review of “A Disturbance in the Force”
+The Pen in Hand Guide to the Movies: Film Review of “Queer”

 Read